Ralph-Ramlal/R-Ralph/README.md

 - /etc/ansible/hosts

  How do I specify which machine to install the ELK server on versus which to install Filebeat on?
- Web-1 qnd Web-2 both private IP adress to the file host under [webserver] and  adding the private Ip adress on the ELK server
+ Web-1 and Web-2 both private IP adress to the file host under [webserver] and  adding the private Ip adress on the ELK server

 - _Which URL do you navigate to in order to check that the ELK server is running? http://20.122.9.18:5601/app/kibana#/home